-Salzburg is probably the better choice for people who already live in a huge city in their everyday lives, and who are looking to get away from it all by relaxing in a quaint environment.
+Salzburg is probably the better choice for people who already live in a huge city in their everyday lives and who want to get away from it all by relaxing in a quaint environment.

 It’s also a great pick for active young families.
-Despite the fact that Salzburg is becoming a famous tourist destination, you will still get an authentic experience.
+Even though Salzburg is becoming a famous tourist destination, you will still get an authentic experience.
 The locals are friendly and welcoming.

 Vienna is huge.
-That means you’ll have a lot to explore if you choose Vienna over Salzburg, and you’ll find art, architecture, nightlife, food, and lodgings that are right up your street no matter who you are.
+That means you’ll have a lot to explore if you choose Vienna over Salzburg, and you’ll find art, architecture, nightlife, food, and lodgings right up your street, no matter who you are.

-The downside of that is that Vienna is a sprawling modern capital where busy people are simply going about their very busy lives and though the overall vibe certainly has a distinct Germanic flavor.
+The downside is that Vienna is a sprawling modern capital where busy people are simply going about their very busy lives, and although the overall vibe certainly has a distinct Germanic flavor.

 City Comparison Guides

 Lock In Your Travel Now